dmx-systems/dmx-documentation/docs/user.rst

 The association between the person and the person name is deleted.
 A new association is created.
 The old person name stays in the database, disconnected from this instance of a person.
-If you are sure do not need it, you can explicitly delete it.
+If you are sure you do not need it, you can explicitly delete it.

 .. image:: _static/changing-a-persons-name2.png